-Never count on the courthouse having a video player and television on which your video will be played.
+We should never count on the courthouse having a video player and television on which our video will be played.
 As sure as daylight, the prosecutor will be using the courthouse TV to show a porno tape in a criminal trial at the exact moment when you need it.
-Get a medium sized TV with a built-in video player and take it to trial.
+Get the biggest TV, preferably with a built-in video player, that will fit in your car and take it to trial.